unfoldingWord/door43-enqueue-job-test/README.md

 payload, and then puts the job onto a (rq) queue (stored in redis) to be processed.

+There is also a callback service connected to the `tx-callback` URL.
+Callback jobs are placed onto a different queue.

 The Python code is run in Flask, which is then served by Green Unicorn (gunicorn) but with nginx facing the outside world.